 Willing to speak up for you in the future, even if it is difficult

 Able to come to your home, hospital, or care facility if needed.
-Consider choosing a second person, too.
-The second health care representative can help if the first person cannot.

 In thinking about who to name as your health care representative, choose someone who respects your wishes, even if he or she has different opinions.
 For example, your proxy might always choose CPR for herself.
 But if you do not want CPR, she should be able to tell the health care team and family your wishes.